 Is an Advance Decision document legally binding?

-Yes, everyone involved in your care is legally bound by the Advance Decision, providing it:
+Everyone involved in your care is legally bound by the Advance Decision, providing it:

-The equivalent term for an Advance Decision in Scotland is known as an Advance Directive.
-And in Northern Ireland there are slightly different arrangements that cover the same situation.
+The equivalent term for an Advance Decision in Scotland is known as an Advance Directive, and in Northern Ireland there are slightly different arrangements that cover the same situation.

-Lastly, you can withdraw or change an Advance Decision at any time, providing you still have the capacity to do so.
+You can withdraw or change an Advance Decision at any time, providing you still have the capacity to do so.

 Appointing an Advance Decision 'agent'